Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Proposed approach: EP-learning algorithm

-The EP-learner presented in Algorithm \ref{alg::EPlearner} is based on a feature mapping of fixed dimension $k$.
+We now present our EP-learner algorithm for feature mappings of fixed dimension $k$ in Algorithm~\ref{alg::EPlearner}.
+This algorithm is a cross-fitted variant of Algorithm~\ref{alg::EPlearnerMeta} that incorporates Algorithm~\ref{alg::debiasing} in Step~1.
 Line \ref{step::constructEPLearner} of this algorithm encompasses many estimation strategies, including penalized empirical risk minimization \citep{van2000empirical}, random forests \citep{breiman2001random}, and gradient boosting \citep{BoostingFruend}.
 Algorithm \ref{alg::CVEPlearner} instead describes a cross-validated EP-learner implementation incorporating data-driven selection of the feature mapping dimension.
 This selection is made based on a one-step debiased estimate of the risk function.
 The potential nonconvexity of this risk does not cause computational issues in this case since optimization is performed over a finite set of candidate values of $k$.

 As presented in Algorithm \ref{alg::CVEPlearner}, the cross-validated EP-learner only requires the construction of cross-fitted outcome regression and propensity score estimators once.
 Nuisance estimators do not need to be recomputed within each training fold.
 Since the cross-fitted nuisance estimators are constructed using the entire dataset, there is some data leakage across the training folds used for cross-validation.
 To avoid such data leakage, the nuisance functions could alternatively be re-estimated within each training fold, although this would come at a possibly significant computational cost.